vmware/photon/docs/photon-admin-guide.md

     photon-updates.repo
     photon.repo

 The Photon ISO repository (`photon-iso.repo`) contains the installation packages for Photon OS.
 All the packages that Photon builds and publishes reside in the RPMs directory of the ISO when it is mounted.
 The RPMs directory contains metadata that lets it act as a yum repository.
 Mounting the ISO gives you all the packages corresponding to a Photon OS build.
 If, however, you built Photon OS yourself from the source code, the packages correspond only to your build, though they will typically be the latest.
-In contrast, the ISO that you obtain from the Bintray web site contains only the packages that are in the ISO at the point of publication.
-As a result, the packages may no longer match those on Bintray, which are updated regularly.
+In contrast, the ISO that you obtain from the https://packages.vmware.com/photon web site contains only the packages that are in the ISO at the point of publication.
+As a result, the packages may no longer match those on https://packages.vmware.com/photon, which are updated regularly.

 The main Photon OS repository (`photon.repo`) contains all the packages that are built from the ISO or from another source.
 This repository points to a static batch of packages and spec files at the point of a release.